mattsherwood87/CoNNECT/docs/source/broad_analysis_tools/connect_neuro_db_update.rst

 This function only supports command-line interface with the options:

-**Required Arguments:**
--p PROJECT, --project PROJECT   search the selected table for the indicated <project_identifier> can provide term 'all' to update all tables in credentials.json
+-p PROJECT, --project PROJECT   **REQUIRED** search the selected table for the indicated <project_identifier> can provide term 'all' to update all tables in credentials.json

-**Optional Arguments:**

 -h, --help  show the help message and exit
 --progress  verbose mode
 -s, --source    update the searchSourceTable